-The AIX has short history of operations.
+The AIX has a relatively short history of operations.

 The AIX was launched in July 2018.
-There can be no assurance that the AIX will attract a sufficient number issuers to ensure acceptable trading volumes in the foreseeable future or at all.
-FTSE Russell has added the AIX as an eligible trading venue within the Ground Rules for the FTSE Frontier Index Series.
+There can be no assurance that the AIX will attract a sufficient number of issuers to ensure acceptable trading volumes in the foreseeable future or at all.